tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

     asImageFormat: .JPG)  // Change to the correct image format lifecycleConfiguration.appIcon = appIcon
 ```

+!!!
+NOTE
+We recommend using SDLArtwork when building an image.
+Persistent files are used when the image ought to remain on the remote system between ignition cycles.
+This is commonly used for menu artwork and app icons
+!!!

 ##### App Type (optional)
 The app type is used by car manufacturers to decide how to categorize your app.
 Each car manufacturer has different categorization system.
 For example, if you set your app type as media, your app will also show up in the audio tab as well as the apps tab of Ford’s SYNC3 head unit.
 The app type options are: default, communication, media (i.e. music/podcasts/radio), messaging, navigation, information, and social.